Disappearance of Andrew Gosden: Day of the disappearance

-On the morning of his disappearance, Gosden had difficulty waking up and seemed particularly irritable.
+On 14 September 2007, the morning of his disappearance, Gosden had difficulty waking up and seemed particularly irritable.
 His mother has stated that this was unusual as he was normally awake on time.

-At 8:05 am Gosden left his house and was witnessed walking across the local park (Westfield) to his usual bus stop by family friend Rev. Alan Murray who was sitting on a bench in the park.
-Instead of taking the school bus, Gosden diverted from his usual route and walked to a cash machine at a local garage.
-Here he withdrew £200 from his bank account which was almost all of his money; he had £214 in the account, but the ATM would only allow withdrawals of £20 increments.
-Gosden was then captured on a neighbour's CCTV system returning home.
+At 8:05 am, Gosden left the house and was witnessed walking across local Westfield Park to his usual bus stop by a family friend.
+Instead of taking the school bus, Gosden diverted from his usual route and walked to a cash machine where he withdrew £200 from his bank account.
+Although Gosden had £214 in his account, the cash machine would only allow withdrawals in £20 increments, limiting him to £200.
+Gosden was then recorded on a neighbour's CCTV system returning home.

 At home, Gosden placed his uniform in the washing machine and his blazer on the back of his chair.
-He then changed into casual clothes, consisting of a black Slipknot T-shirt and black jeans, and took a bag embellished with various patches of rock and metal bands.
-He also took his wallet, keys, and a PlayStation Portable console.
-No other possessions were identified as missing.
-It was quickly established that he had not taken his passport with him.
+He changed into casual clothes, consisting of a black Slipknot T-shirt and black jeans, and took a bag embellished with various patches of rock and metal bands.
+He also took his wallet, keys, and a PlayStation Portable (PSP) console.
+No other possessions were identified as missing, and he had not taken his passport with him.
 Gosden's father stated that his son did not appear to have taken a sweatshirt or coat with him, and had also not taken the charger for his PSP.
-Gosden also left around £100 in cash that he had saved up from birthdays.
+Despite withdrawing £200 in cash from his account, Gosden also left behind around £100 in cash that he had saved from birthdays.

-At 8:30 am, Gosden departed from the house and was seen heading down Littlemoor Lane, towards Westfield Park on a neighbour's CCTV.
-He then walked to Doncaster railway station and purchased a one-way ticket to London which cost £31.40.
-The ticket seller later recalled that she had told Gosden that a return ticket cost just 50p more but he insisted on purchasing a single ticket.
+At 8:30 am, Gosden departed the house for the final time and was seen heading down Littlemoor Lane, towards Westfield Park on the neighbour's CCTV camera.
+He then walked to Doncaster railway station and purchased a one-way ticket to London, which cost £31.40.
+The ticket seller told Gosden that a return ticket cost just 50p more, but he insisted on a single ticket.

-At 9:35 am Gosden was seen boarding the train to King's Cross station alone.
-A woman reported sitting next to Gosden, whom she described as being quiet and engrossed in playing with his video game.
-When Gosden failed to attend morning lessons at his school his teachers tried to contact his parents.
-The school believed that they had called Gosden's parents and left a message informing them that he had not attended school.
-However, the school dialled the number of the parents either above or below Gosden in the register and the message was left on the wrong person's phone.
+At 9:35 am, Gosden was seen boarding the train to King's Cross station alone.
+A woman reported sitting next to Gosden, whom she described as being quiet and engrossed in playing his video game.
+When Gosden failed to attend morning lessons at his school, his teachers tried to contact his parents.
+The school inadvertently called the parents of a different child, leaving them a voicemail about Gosden's disappearance.